hdShang/arxiv-daily/docs/cs-CV/2025-10-09/papers/251008510v1-to-sink-or-not-to-sink-visual-information-pathways-in-large-vision-l.md

 ---
 layout: default
-title: To Sink or Not to Sink: Visual Information Pathways in Large Vision-Language Models
+title: "To Sink or Not to Sink: Visual Information Pathways in Large Vision-Language Models"
 ---

 # To Sink or Not to Sink: Visual Information Pathways in Large Vision-Language Models